-NBA Rumors: Kings Could Trade Iman Shumpert, Skal Labissiere, And Justin Jackson To Wizards For Otto Porter Jr
+NBA Rumors: Kings Could Trade Iman Shumpert, Skal Labissiere, & Justin Jackson To Wizards For Otto Porter, Jr

 — NBC Sports Wizards (@NBCSWizards) November 30, 2018

-The arrival of Otto Porter Jr. will greatly affect the Kings’ salary cap flexibility until the summer of 2021.
-So far, Porter Jr. is yet to live up to expectations from the contract he signed in 2017.
+The arrival of Otto Porter, Jr. will greatly affect the Kings’ salary cap flexibility until the summer of 2021.
+So far, Porter has yet to live up to expectations from the contract he signed in 2017.
 However, moving out of the shadow of John Wall and Bradley Beal in Washington could help him improve his overall performance.
-At 25, Porter Jr. still fits the timeline of the Kings’ young core of De’Aaron Fox, Buddy Hield, and Marvin Bagley III.
+At 25, Porter still fits the timeline of the Kings’ young core of De’Aaron Fox, Buddy Hield, and Marvin Bagley III.

 “Porter would cannibalize a lot of the Kings’ cap space this summer, but they have money to spare.
 They can pay his 2019-20 salary ($27.2 million) and carve out between $25 million and max money depending on what happens with restricted free agent Willie Cauley-Stein.
 Cap space isn’t going far in Sacramento without tendering over-the-top offers anyway.
 If the Kings are going to pay too much for a player, it might as well be for a 25-year-old who fills a void on the wings and comes off the books just as the Marvin Bagley-Bogdan Bogdanovic-De’Aaron Fox-Buddy Hield nucleus gets more expensive.”

-The deal will not only be beneficial for the Kings but also for the Wizards.
-Aside from saving money, the Kings will be getting young players, Justin Jackson and Skal Labissiere, and a veteran wingman in Iman Shumpert.
-The departure of Otto Porter Jr. won’t deeply hurt the Wizards since they still have Kelly Oubre Jr., who is a younger and cheaper option in the wing.
+The deal will not only be beneficial for the Kings, but also for the Wizards.
+Aside from saving money, the Kings would be getting young players Justin Jackson and Skal Labissiere, and a veteran wingman in Iman Shumpert.
+The departure of Otto Porter, Jr. won’t deeply hurt the Wizards since they still have Kelly Oubre, Jr., who is a younger and cheaper option in the wing.